grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 ## Provision the Grafana Pyroscope data source

 You can modify the Grafana configuration files to provision the Grafana Pyroscope data source.
-To learn more, and to view the available provisioning settings, see [provisioning documentation][provisioning-data-sources].
+To learn more, and to view the available provisioning settings, see [provisioning documentation](ref:provisioning-data-sources).

 Here is an example config: